hashicorp/terraform/website/docs/configuration/locals.html.md

 }
 ```

-The expressions assigned to local value names can either be simple constants
+The expressions in local values are not limited to literal constants; they can
-like the above, allowing these values to be defined only once but used many
-times, or they can be more complex expressions that transform or combine
-values from elsewhere in the module:
+also reference other values in the module in order to transform or combine them,
+including variables, resource attributes, or other local values:

 ```hcl
 locals {